Titi-layo/javascript-code-test/README.md

 # BookSearchApiClient

 API client which makes request to book seller API to retrieve a list of books.
-Currently able to get books by **Author** and **Publisher**.
+Is able to get books by **Author**, **Publisher**, **ISBN** and **Year**.
+Client contains specific function for getting books by Author and Publisher as well as generic **GetBook** function which allows you specify what query to be used

 Book list contains the following information :

 ```
 title